scheidan/DeePrecip/README.md

 Introduction
 ------------

-_Deprecip_ produces short term precipitation prediction based on a recurrent neuronal network architecture.
+_Deeprecip_ is a recurrent neuronal network with an architecture tailured to produces short term precipitation prediction.
+Images from weather radars serve as inputs.

+The network is implement in [Chainer](https://chainer.org/), a deep learning framework based on the “Define-by-Run” scheme.

 This is work in progress.
 See [this slides](http://www.slideshare.net/scheidan/recurrent-neuronal-network-tailored-for-weather-radar-nowcasting)